Statistics of Base Polytopes in F-theory: Monte Carlo approach for 3d base polytopes

 \end{itemize}

 Without a good handle on the cosmological measure problem, we really do not know which of these ensembles provides a better statistical measure on the F-theory landscape.
-Nonetheless, these provide different and useful windows on the variety of structures that can appear in this large landscape of consistent UV 4D quantum gravity theories.
+Nonetheless, these provide different and useful windows on the variety of structures that can appear in this large landscape of consistent UV 4d quantum gravity theories, and there may be some utility to using each of these in studying various phenomenological aspects of the landscape (see, e.g., \cite{Cornell-axions}).
 In the future a more physical measure could be computed via the quantum tunneling rate between different geometries, generalizing the weakly coupled IIB story in \cite{Gao:2025geq}, possibly in an eternal inflation setup~\cite{Hebecker:2020aqr}.